Instability in Complex Oscillator Networks: Limitations and Potentials of Network Measures and Machine Learning: Introduction

+The paradigmatic model used to understand networks of oscillatory systems is the Kuramoto model \cite{kuramotoChemicalOscillationsWaves1984,kuramotoSelfentrainmentPopulationCoupled1975} and its variants.
+These consist of linear oscillators with a non-linear coupling, and feature extremely rich collective dynamical behavior, such as chimera states, frequency clusters, isolated desynchronization, and spatial chaos \cite{strogatzKuramotoCrawfordExploring2000,acebronSynchronizationPopulationsGlobally2000,acebronKuramotoModelSimple2005, pecoraClusterSynchronizationIsolated2014,rodriguesKuramotoModelComplex2016}.
+When including amplitude dynamics, one obtains Stuart-Landau oscillators.
+When combined with specific non-linear couplings, these have been shown to provide realistic models for the dynamics of renewable power grids \cite{koglerNormalFormGridForming2022, buttnerComplexPhaseDataDrivenIdentification2024}.
+A complementary class of models are given by diffusively coupled non-linear oscillators, with van der Pol oscillators being a prominent example.
+Whereas the rich behavior and multistability in the Kuramoto setting are driven by the non-linear coupling \cite{hellmannNetworkinducedMultistabilityLossy2020} van der Pol oscillators also feature complex, multistable local dynamics.

-These collective phenomena are rooted in synchronization \cite{pikovskySynchronizationUniversalConcept2001}.
+The collective phenomena in all these systems are rooted in synchronization \cite{pikovskySynchronizationUniversalConcept2001}.
 In some contexts, such as the brain, complete synchronization indicates dysfunction such as epilepsy.
-In others, such as power grids, it is a fundamental prerequisite for the system to work at all.
-Thus, a central question in the fields of Network Science and Complex Systems is how robust the synchronous state is, either with the aim to design controls to disrupt it, e.g., in the context of deep brain stimulation \cite{tass_phase_2007}, or to create a system that has favorable synchronization properties \cite{yamamotoModularArchitectureFacilitates2023, menckHowBasinStability2013, menckHowDeadEnds2014, tumashStabilityControlPower2019, bernerWhatAdaptiveNeuronal2021} (for power grids or neuronal networks).
+In others, such as power grids, it is a fundamental prerequisite for the system to work.
+Thus, a central question in the fields of networked complex systems is how robust the synchronous state is, either with the aim to design controls to disrupt it, e.g. deep brain stimulation \cite{tassPhaseResettingMedicine2007}, or to create a system that has favorable synchronization properties \cite{yamamotoModularArchitectureFacilitates2023, menckHowBasinStability2013, menckHowDeadEnds2014,bernerWhatAdaptiveNeuronal2021} (for power grids or neuronal networks).